 Carrie Nardello's paintings are in private collections across the United States and Europe.
 Her work is on view every spring and fall as part of Open Studios.

-To view more of their underwater photography, or to learn more about their company Newmediasoup, please visit their website
+To view more of her magificent photography, please visit her website

 Jeff began working with clay over thirty five years ago, at